PrakhyathS/Portfolio-construction/README.md

+# Constructing and Managing Portfolios in Quantitative Wealth and Investment Management (QWIM)

-# Objective
+## Objective

-We investigate three portfolio construction methods and improve on classical portfolio models (e.g., Markowitz).
+We investigate and enhance three portfolio construction methods to improve upon classical portfolio models, such as those developed by Markowitz.
+The aim is to refine and optimize portfolio management strategies in quantitative wealth and investment management.

 ## 1. Network Approach